Upgrade your braided ‘do with some blocks.

 You don’t have to settle for square blocks; you can also try rectangles or mix it up with both.

 5. Mini Block Braids

 The only part about mini block braids is that it takes a while to install and a while to remove.
 Commit to this look if you have the patience to sit while getting your hair done, as well as a healthy amount of patience for the removal process.
 To maintain this look, keep hair intact and frizz-free with an oil, like Nexxus Oil Infinite Hair Oil.

 This is one of the most popular looks when it comes to box braids with block-shaped parts.
 If you want something that’s in style, you can’t go wrong with this version.

 7. Small Block Sections

 Keep things small and simple with small blocks of braids.
 You can wear this style for months.
-To wash, opt for using a moisturizing shampoo and conditioner like Suave Professionals Coconut Milk Infusion Deep Moisture Shampoo and Conditioner.
+To wash, opt to use a moisturizing shampoo and conditioner, like Suave Professionals Coconut Milk Infusion Deep Moisture Shampoo and Conditioner.

 8. The Block Braid Top Knot